ahmed-abdelrazek/Phony/Readme.md

 ## NOTE:
-	1- You must install SQL Server 2008 or later.
+	1- You must install dot Netframework 4.7.1 or later.
-	2- Netframework 4.7.1 or later.
-	3- Crystal Reports 13 SP 22 or later to have working reports (Optional) 4- Replace `connectionString="Data Source=.\SQLDEV2017;Initial Catalog=Phony;Integrated Security=True"` in Phony.exe.config file with yours
+	2- Crystal Reports 13 SP 22 or later to have working reports (Optional)

 ## Screenshots